silverwind/droppy/README.md

   <a href="https://travis-ci.org/silverwind/droppy"><img src="https://api.travis-ci.org/silverwind/droppy.svg?style=flat"></a>
 </p>

-droppy is a self-hosted file storage server with a web interface and capabilities to edit files and view media directly in the browser.
+**droppy** is a self-hosted file storage server with a web interface and capabilities to edit files and view media directly in the browser.
 It is particularly well-suited to be run on low-end hardware like the Raspberry Pi.

 ## Features (try the <a target="_blank" href="https://droppy.silverwind.io">demo</a>)
 * Fully responsive HTML5 interface
 * Realtime updates of file system changes
-* Directory upload and Drag and drop support support
+* Directory and Multi-File upload
-* Create image and text files directly from the clipboard
+* Drag-and-Drop support
+* Clipboard support to create image/text files
 * Side-by-Side mode
-* Fast Search
+* Simple and fast Search
 * Shareable public download links
 * Zip download of directories
 * Powerful text editor with themes and broad language support
-* Image and video gallery with full touch support
+* Image and video gallery with touch support
 * Audio player with seek support
 * Fullscreen support for editor and gallery
 * Supports installing to the homescreen

 ## General Information
-Two directories will be used. droppy is a well-behaved app and will not write anywhere else:
+Two directories will be used, one for configuration and one for the actual files:

 - `config`: defaults to `~/.droppy/config`, override with `-c /some/dir`
 - `files`: default `~/.droppy/files` override with `-f /some/dir`

 droppy maintains a in-memory representation of the `files` directory.
-If you're on slow storage and/or serving 100k+ files, the indexing on startup will take some time.
+If you're on slow storage and/or serving 100k or more files, the initial indexing on startup will likely take some time.

 ## Installation
 ### Local Installation :package: